What is a money market account?

 Money market account FAQs

-With this primer, you can likely see the value of money market accounts.
-But with any type of savings account, it's important to do your research.
+Money market accounts may be valuable for some, but with any type of savings account, do your research first.
 Review any requirements before you park your cash, such as minimum deposit, balance requirements, withdrawal limits and fees.
 Learn more about money market accounts at Citizens.

 Related topics